Kim Kardashian Flaunts Her Insane Abs In The Gym Before The Met Gala

 According to The Daily Mail, Kim Kardashian took to her Instagram account to show off the progress she’s made on her rock hard abs.

-In the video, the Keeping Up With the Kardashians star is seen rocking a pair of gray spandex shorts, and a darker tank top, which showcases her ample cleavage, for her workout.
+In the video, the Keeping Up With the Kardashians star is seen rocking a pair of gray spandex shorts and a darker tank top, which showcases her ample cleavage, for her workout.
 She completes her look by tying a sweatshirt around her waist.

 Kardashian lifts her shirt to show her fans how far she’s come with her ab muscles, telling her followers that she feels like they’re really “popping.”